daos-stack/daos/utils/docker/vcluster/README.md

 - `RHEL_BASE_VERSION`: Version of the base docker image to use (default 8)
 - `BUST_CACHE`: Manage docker building cache (default undefined).
 To invalidate the cache, a random value such as the date of the day shall be given.
-- `DAOS_AUTH`: Enable DAOS authentification when set to "yes" (default "no")
+- `DAOS_AUTH`: Enable DAOS authentication when set to "yes" (default "no")
 - `DAOS_REPOS`: Space separated list of repos needed to install DAOS (default "https://packages.daos.io/v2.0")
 - `DAOS_GPG_KEYS`: Space separated list of GPG keys associated with DAOS repos (default "https://packages.daos.io/RPM-GPG-KEY")
-- `DAOS_REPOS_NOAUTH`: Space separated list of repos to use without GPG authentification (default "")
+- `DAOS_REPOS_NOAUTH`: Space separated list of repos to use without GPG authentication (default "")

-For example, building a DAOS base image with authentification enabled could be done with the following command:
+For example, building a DAOS base image with authentication enabled could be done with the following command:

 ```bash